livepeer/pytrickle/README.md

-# Trickle App
+# PyTrickle

 A high-performance Python package for real-time video streaming and processing over the trickle protocol.
-Built for maximum throughput, reliability, and ease of use.
+Built for maximum throughput, reliability, and ease of integration into video processing applications.

 ## Overview

-Trickle App provides a complete solution for subscribing to and publishing video streams using the trickle protocol.
-It includes:
+PyTrickle provides a complete Python framework for real-time video and audio streaming with custom processing.
+Built on the trickle protocol, it enables you to:

-- **High-performance streaming**: Optimized for maximum throughput and low latency
-- **Real-time video processing**: Process video frames in real-time with custom algorithms
+- **Process live streams in real-time** with your custom Python functions
-- **HTTP API**: REST API for stream management and parameter updates
-- **Reliability**: Built-in retry mechanisms and error handling
-- **Flexibility**: Support for custom frame processors and effects
+- **Build HTTP streaming services** with REST APIs for remote control
+- **Handle both video and audio** with automatic format detection and conversion
+- **Scale from simple filters to complex AI pipelines** with async processing support
+- **Integrate easily** into existing Python applications with minimal code

+Perfect for building AI-powered video processing services, real-time filters, streaming analytics, and more.

 ## Features